tskit-dev/tsdate/docs/cli.rst

     $ python3 -m tsdate

-The first form is more intuitive and works well most of the time.
-The second form is useful when multiple versions of Python are installed or if the :command:`tsdate` executable is not installed on your path.
+The second means of using the CLI is useful when multiple versions of Python are installed or if the :command:`tsdate` executable is not installed on your path.

 ++++++++++++++++
 Argument details
 ++++++++++++++++

 .. argparse::
-    :module: tsdate
+    :module: tsdate.cli
-    :func: get_cli_parser
+    :func: tsdate_cli_parser
     :prog: tsdate
     :nodefault: